By Allan Thomson, LookingGlass Chief Technology Officer

 Correlating network telemetry from inside the perimeter using network switches and routers that can collect telemetry data provides the security operations team a vital insight into threats.
 It’s important to note that today’s perimeter is a constantly changing boundary based on application and network virtualization occurring with cloud services and other externally available services.

 Below are some steps to consider when correlating Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
 LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
 A little more left.
 No no, that’s now too far... with network telemetry.

 Are any of my internal assets communicating with sites on the Internet that have been identified as having an elevated threat confidence score (i.e. higher risk)?

 Your network telemetry data should be able to provide information such as what sites internal hosts are communicating with, protocols, ports, URLs, byte counts for each flow, and time of communication.
-By correlating the telemetry data with global threat intelligence that identifies IP addresses and domain names of malicious sites, an overall picture of the threats occurring in an organization’s environment is formed.
+By correlating the telemetry data with global threat intelligence that identifies IP addresses and Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. names of malicious sites, an overall picture of the threats occurring in an organization’s environment is formed.
 Without the context that global threat intelligence provides, you are left with many questions of those communications.